chloenevas/BrownFit/README.md

 ## Design Choices

+    Some design choices on the backend include strategy pattern for the API and the algorithm chosen.
+The API strategy pattern makes it very convienient for us or a future developer to connect to a different API using dependency injection.
+Simply adding another end point and depency injecting the new API, and implementing the method in the new API class will allow a new database of exercises to be used.
+The entire algorithm class is full of design choices.
+    One would be the decision to weight exercises based on primary and secondary muscle prevelance, and also the weighting of exercises based on the user's rating in the database.

+    In the front end...
+TODO

 ### Class/Interface Relationships
     FRONT:
         In the front, we have several different sections such as App, authentication, generator, home, progress,